Idea In a Nutshell

 If your competitors lower their prices and advertise special offers that negatively impact your sales, you must consider lowering your prices as well.
 The cost of the pizza ingredients in Saudi Arabia was 17% of the total cost in 2012, while currently it is as high as 25-30%.
 Therefore, Maestro Pizza believes its current menu prices are suitable within the market.

-Saudi Culture Integrated into Marketing
+Saudi Culture Integrated

 Maestro uses a Saudi-centric ad campaign in the local dialect, even sponsoring the national team.
 It makes the brand more appealing to a population of Saudis who are proud of local quality production.